Ukraine warns northern front has ‘significantly worsened’ as Russia claims capture of several villages | KRDO

 Ukraine warns northern front has ‘significantly worsened’ as Russia claims capture of several villages

-(CNN) — Ukraine warned the situation in the northern Kharkiv region has “significantly worsened” after Russia claimed to have captured several villages in a surprise cross-border offensive.
+(CNN) — Ukraine’s top general says the situation in the northern Kharkiv region has “significantly worsened” after Russia claimed to have captured four further villages as it expanded its surprise cross-border offensive.

-Russia on Sunday said it had captured nine villages in total over the weekend, as Ukraine said fighting was ongoing and that it was repelling attacks.
-Hundreds of civilians have been evacuated from near the frontlines.

-Russia began its surprise cross-border attack on Friday, making two assaults inside northern Ukraine, in what President Volodymyr Zelensky called a “new wave of counteroffensive actions” by Russia.
+A Ukrainian regional official insisted Russia’s progress was not yet “significant” but admitted ground fighting in the area was spreading.
+Meanwhile, speaking on British television, UK Foreign Secretary David Cameron acknowledged it was an “extremely dangerous moment,” adding that Russia had effectively “invaded [Ukraine] again.”

-The precise goal is unclear but Moscow may be trying to create a buffer zone to reduce Ukrainian attacks on Russian territory or try to wear down and divert the attention of Kyiv’s already thinly stretched forces.
+The precise goal of Russia’s new push – which began in the early hours of Friday morning – is unclear.
+It may be to create a buffer zone designed to reduce Ukrainian attacks on Russian territory, or possibly even a renewed assault on the city of Kharkiv, 30 kilometers (18 miles) to the south.

-In a statement Russia’s Ministry of Defense claimed a new military grouping called Sever (North) had “liberated” several villages, wording that reflects Russia’s denial of Ukrainian statehood.
+Equally, it could be an attempt to draw Ukrainian forces away from other key Russian objectives further south – which was the rationale Ukrainian President Volodymyr Zelensky offered in his Sunday evening address.

+“The idea behind the attacks in Kharkiv region is to stretch our forces and undermine morale and the motivational foundations of Ukrainians’ ability to defend ourselves,” he said.

+An idea of the destruction being wrought on the town and surrounding villages came from regional Ukrainian leader, Oleh Syniehubov, who said Saturday that Russia had dropped more than 20 huge glide bombs on the area in under two days.

+These bombs have a minimum weight of 250 kgs, but can go up to 1,500 kgs, and are among the most destructive mass-produced devices currently used by Russia in the war.
+They have previously been used as a precursor to a major attempt to seize ground.

-Oleksandr Syrskyi, Ukraine’s army chief, said Sunday that “defensive operations” were ongoing.
+Oleksandr Syrskyi, Ukraine’s army chief, told readers of his social media channels on Sunday that defensive operations were ongoing and that battlefield conditions were difficult.

 “This week, the situation in Kharkiv Oblast has significantly worsened.
 Currently, there are ongoing battles in the border areas along the state border with the Russian Federation,” he wrote on Telegram.

-At least three people died as a result of Russian strikes on Kharkiv region overnight Saturday into Sunday, according to the head of the region’s military administration.

-One woman living in Kharkiv, Anna Ivanova, described the situation as “scary.”
+Syniehubov, the head of the Kharkiv Regional Military Administration, insisted control over the border villages was still contested rather than ceded, however the influential DeepStateMap group – a Ukrainian organisation monitoring developments on the battlefield – showed seven Ukrainian villages under either full or partial Russian control.

+So far, Russian gains are not sufficient to put its big artillery pieces within range of Kharkiv city, but residents there admit the situation is frightening.

-Seaking to Reuters on Sunday, she said: “Of course it is scary, we keep on monitoring the situation, following the news but we remain home and are not planning to go anywhere.
+One woman, Anna Ivanova, speaking to Reuters, said: “Of course it is scary, we keep on monitoring the situation, following the news but we remain home and are not planning to go anywhere.
 All depends on what happens.”

 Another Kharkiv resident, Olena Pidhirna, said: “Despite all those attacks, air raid alarms, we live normal lives, everyone keeps going out, playing, going to school, enjoying themselves, working.
 Life goes on, as normal.”